Irina-Ivanovitch/Bunker-Koslova-Key/README.md

 3- The mapgroupproto.xml file adds loot points in underground buildings that do not exist in vanilla, just copy all the lines of the file and paste them into your own mapgroupproto.xml file

-4- The BunkerNokey.dze file allows you via DayzEditor Loader to put this mapping on your server.
+4- The Bunker-Key.dze file allows you via DayzEditor Loader to put this mapping on your server.